Graphic Nature: 2022–present: A Mind Waiting to Die and Who Are You When No One is Watching?

 On 25 February 2022, Graphic Nature released their debut EP, New Skin.
 During 2022, the band played shows with Employed to Serve, Ho99o9, Cancer Bats, Witch Fever, Vended, Vexed and SeeYouSpaceCowboy.
 By the time the EP was released, the band were already working on new material in the studio, and the planned second EP was turned into the band's debut album, A Mind Waiting to Die.
 The band planned on releasing the album at the end of 2022, but it was pushed back due to Slipknot releasing an album in September of that year.
 It was released on 17 February 2023, receiving mixed-to-positive reviews from critics.
 Kerrang! and Rock Sound both listed the album as one of the best of 2023.
 Following its release, Graphic Nature performed at the 2023 editions of the 2000trees, Download, Reading & Leeds and Misery Loves Company festivals.

 On 4 April 2024, Graphic Nature announced their second album Who Are You When No One is Watching? and released the single "To the Grave".
 The album was partially inspired by Freeman's struggles with PTSD after he was physically assaulted in early 2023.
 The band wrote the album quickly after the release of their first as they were on a creative spree; by the time of its announcement, some of their songs were still untitled and/or unmixed.
 It was released on 12 July 2024.
 In July 2024, the band embarked on a headlining tour in the leadup to the Radar Festival in Manchester.
 In August, Graphic Nature performed at the Heavy Music Awards 2024, where A Mind Waiting to Die won the "Best Breakthrough Album" award.
+In October and November 2025, the band supported Stray from the Path on their final tour of the United Kingdom and Europe.

+In April 2026, Graphic Nature announced they had signed to Century Media Records with the release of the single "Faceless".
+In August, they performed for the second time at Radar Festival, along with their first ever main stage appearance at a major festival at Bloodstock Open Air.

+That same month, the band headlined the Metal for Good stage on the second day of Takedown Festival 2026.